5 Workout Mistakes That Are Slowing Your ResultsArticle posted in: Fitness

 Okay, reality check time.
 You slayed it at the gym with a full-body workout or cardio session that burned about 300 calories.
 Yay, you!
 However, then you decided you deserve to indulge in a couple of beers at happy hour (302 calories), or go halfsies with a friend on an order of nachos (625 calories), or treat yourself to a chocolate milkshake after dinner (570 calories)—and you’ve quite literally eaten away your progress for the day, or more.

 We’d like to offer an alternative treat for your consideration: Things of the non-food variety.
 It’s a really great way to stay motivated and feel like your hard work is paying off.
 Reached your goal of running a 5k?
 New running tights for you!
 Met your target of four workouts every week this month?
 That great new book you’ve been eyeing is all yours!
 See?
 It’s easy and you deserve it—both the non-food treat and the freedom that comes from not using food as a reward.
-If you are craving a treat to eat, click here to check out some delicious options you can feel great about >

-4. Failure to fuel right
+4. Failure to fuel right.

 Without the proper nutrients before and after a workout, your body will quickly let you know it’s not happy.
 Eat too little or too far ahead of time and you’ll run out of fuel—and you won’t have the energy to complete your workout.
 Eat too much or too soon before your workout and you can wind up with a sluggish performance, cramp or both—likely causing an early end to your workout.
 Forget to fuel after exercise and your body will want more time to heal those achy muscles—meaning more time until you can get in your next good workout.